robahall/smlondon/README.md

 SmartMetersLondon
 ==============================

-EDA, probability and modeling of smart meters for energy use from London UK
+EDA, probability and modeling of smart meters for energy use from London UK.
+This repo will consist mainly of notebooks.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
+Not available on github repo.
     │   ├── processed      <- The final, canonical data sets for modeling.
+Not available on github repo.
     │   └── raw            <- The original, immutable data dump.
+Not available on github repo.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │